shannonlabumn/shannonlabumn.github.io/pastmembers.md

 ### Dr. Xiaoxi Meng

-Dr. Xiaoxi Meng was a post doc in the lab who's work focused on bioinformatics in support of diploid breeding.
+Dr. Xiaoxi Meng was a post doc in the lab whose work focused on bioinformatics in support of diploid breeding.
 She is currently a Bioinformatic Scientist and St. Jude Children's Hospital.

 ### Dr. Husain Agha

 Dr. Husain Agha earned his PhD from the Plant and Microbial Sciences Program.
 His work focused on understanding the effects of selection, plasticity, and ploidy in potato.
-He is currently a post doc in the Emily Joseph's lab at MSU.
+He is currently a post doc in the Emily Josephs' lab at MSU.

 ### Dr. Nicole Mihelich